 New England Colonies Room –

 Mechanical rough-ins for the walls and ceilings were done.
-Chandlee Electric extended electrical outlet covers, switch boxes and junction boxes.
+The electrical contractor extended electrical outlet covers, switch boxes and junction boxes.
 Installing insulation in the exterior wall and interior wall was finished.
 Subcontractor installed the fire blocking, drywall ceilings and walls per base build.
 Walls and ceilings in this room were drywalled, caulked, sanded and painted white for future trim work.

 Existing exterior double doors were adjusted, thresholds raised, and weather stripping secured to ensure a water tight seal.
 These doors were sanded and sealed inside and outside.
 Blocking in the ceiling was provided for the chandelier.
 The exterior balcony located in this room was wire brushed to remove rust spots and repainted.
 Additional supports were added to balconies.
 Flashing on the balcony was not completed previously so water intrusion into the building is an issue.
 We removed the flashing and installed it correctly and the IPE decking was infilled from the existing balcony decking to the door threshold.
 We caulked and sealed around jambs after re-flashing, then installed the IPE.

 The HVAC subcontractor installed a center grill detail and two access panels in the ceiling to access HVAC units above.
 They aligned ceiling registers and gas lines into each fireplace with a key left onsite and trimmed out the linear vents per the plan.
 Thermostats were installed on finished surfaces inside clear locking covers throughout the building as noted in the plans.